7a Loan Program

 - Expansion of an existing business or franchise by purchasing another location (Examples: acquisition of another Allstate or State Farm Insurance Agency or building, a Maaco franchise, a quick service restaurant franchise, another Goddard School, etc.)

-Most lenders that offer a (7a) commercial loan with no down payment generally like to finance more generic buildings but there are those that will consider some specialty properties like preschools, auto repair, assisted living, etc., so it is always worth having a discussion with a lender to find what is possible.
+Most lenders that offer a (7a) commercial loan with no down payment generally like to finance more generic buildings but there are those that will consider some specialty properties like preschools, auto repair, assisted living, etc., so it is always worth having a discussion with a lender to find out what is possible.

 100% financing is generally offered as a floating rate, a 5 year fixed rate and occassionally a 25 year fixed rate, although the 25 year fixed is either a much higher rate OR a low rate for certain types of medical practices buying or building a new office and it may not be available nationwide.